MobileSheets

 o Determines if the slide-out window is always shown.

-· Disable Bluetooth While Not Viewing Songs
+· Disable Pedal While Viewing Library

 · Bluetooth Pedal Mode